ajay9634/EXAGEAR-XEGW/README.md

 Absolutely no, this is ExaGear but much better and modified, but you may want to check Box64Droid or Box4Droid.

 ❤️Acknowledgements
-Termux-X11 by @Twaik
+Termux-X11 by @Twaik,
-Windows Compatibility Layer by WineHQ
+Windows Compatibility Layer by WineHQ,
-EDPatcher by @bu2ub
+EDPatcher by @bu2ub,
-Input-Bridge by @DotNetBurst
+Input-Bridge by @DotNetBurst,
-3D Renderers by @alexvorxx
+3D Renderers by @alexvorxx,
-DXVK by @Doitsujin
+DXVK by @Doitsujin,
-WineD3D For Windows by @Adolfintel
+WineD3D For Windows by @Adolfintel,
 And ExaGear International Devs & Testers and modmakers

 ExaGear international discord link- https://discord.gg/Uy3UEMSrtY